Simibrum/code-assistant/README.md

 The aim is to build an agent that can code itself using an LLM.
 The LLM will return clear and concise Python code.
 Simplicity is key.
 Functions will be returned with docstrings summarising the function.
 Python typing is to be used.
 A test driven development strategy will be used.
 Testing is with pytest.
+Lines are limited to 100 characters.

 ## Agent Structure